Cotopia-Inc/distributor-portal/README.md

 ----------------
 - `index.html` — single-file client (HTML/CSS/JS) UI (the presign client you were given).
 - `README.md` — this document.
 - `LICENSE` — licensing terms (if provided in repo).
-If not provided, distribute only per Partner Agreement.
+If not provided, distribute only per Distributor Agreement.
 - `examples/` (optional) — server examples (Node/Express, etc.) if included.
 - `exhibits/` — program legal exhibits (Product Agreement, Exhibit F onboarding form templates) if provided.